 Mack McLarty is Chairman of McLarty Capital Partners.
 He is also Chairman of McLarty Associates, an international strategic advisory firm based in Washington D.C., and Chairman of the McLarty Companies, a fourth-generation, family-owned transportation business.
-The McLarty Companies’ activities include RML Automotive, which is the largest minority-owned automotive dealer group in the country, as well as significant investments and operations in Brazil, Mexico, and China.
+The McLarty Companies’ activities include RML Automotive, which is the largest minority-owned automotive dealer group in the country.

 Previously, he spent a decade as Chairman and CEO of Arkla, a Fortune 500 natural gas company.
 Under his leadership, Arkla grew to be the largest natural gas distributor in the United States, with more than two million customers in 11 states, and won recognition for management excellence, environmental initiatives and minority enterprise development.